 About the Website(s)

-Early on, the website was hosted by WordPress.
-In 2016, I (Carol Ann) purchased the domain novelgobblers.com and started a new website for our reading group.
+In the beginning, the website was hosted on WordPress but in 2016 I (Carol Ann) purchased the domain novelgobblers.com and started the website for our reading group on a different host.
 Why?
 Well, it gave me more flexibility and a fun address. 🙂

-The original website still exists and contains some great content for the books we read from 2013-2015, but I don't update it.
-My goal is to gradually move the content to our new site as time allows.
-In the mean time, remember our Original Website is available to you, too.
+The original website still exists on WordPress and contains some great content for the books we read from 2013-2015 however, I don't update it.
+My goal is to gradually move that content to our new site as time allows.
+In the mean time, remember our Original Website (novelgobblers.wordpress.com) is available to you, too.